realzeitmedia/bubbles/README.md

 ElasticSearch Bulk indexer

-This small library does ElasticSearch Bulk operations only.
+This small Go library does ElasticSearch Bulk operations only.
 Actions which resulted in an error will be retried individually.
 See example_test.go how to use this.

-http://www.elasticsearch.org/guide/reference/api/bulk.html
+It is tested on the 1.4.X ElasticSearch series (the current one).

+For details about Bulk inserts: http://www.elasticsearch.org/guide/reference/api/bulk.html

 # Status

-Work in progress.
-It aims for the 1.4.X ElasticSearch series (the current one).
+Used in production with millions of documents every day.

 # Test